microsoft/FluidFramework/packages/dds/tree/docs/undo/README.md

 ### Repair Data

-Creating a concrete undo edit requires access to the repair data associated with the edit to be undone.
+Creating a concrete undo (or redo) edit requires access to the repair data associated with the edit to be undone/redone.

-This data can be stored in a repair data store that is co-located with the edit on the undoable commit tree.
+This data can be stored in a repair data store that is co-located with the edit on the relevant commit tree.
 This approach has the following pros and cons:

 -   Con: This approach fails to take advantage of repair data store's ability to store repair data for multiple edits.